Increase Text Size smaller text tool iconmedium text tool iconlarger text tool icon

-Home modifications are physical changes made to one’s home to accommodate for the changing needs of the elderly or disabled.
+Home modifications are physical changes made to one’s home to accommodate for the changing needs of the elderly or disabled, to enable aging in place.
 As we age, our mobility and physical strength diminish and many aspects of a home that were once functional become difficult.
-Home modifications can be as simple as changing water faucet handles from knobs to levers or as comprehensive as the construction of an accessory apartment or elder cottage on the property.
+Home modifications can be as simple as changing water faucet handles from knobs to levers.
+Or as comprehensive as the construction of an accessory apartment or elder cottage on the property.

-To better understand the options available to pay for home modifications for the aging, it is helpful to understand some of the specific terms which are commonly used.
+To better understand the financial assistance options for home modifications, it is helpful to first understand some common terminology.

-• Assistive Technology, Adaptive Technology or AT for short, refers to any tools or devices that enable independence for persons with disabilities.
+• Assistive Technology, Adaptive Technology or AT for short, refers to any tools or devices that enable independence for persons with disabilities, regardless of age.

-There are many different types of modifications that can be made.
-Although not a comprehensive list, the following is included to give readers an idea of some of things that might be paid for by home modifications grants.
+There are many different types of modifications that can be made to accommodate for aging challenges.
+While not comprehensive, the following list is included to give readers an idea of common changes.

 • Accessory Apartments – both for the elderly and live-in caregivers